wikiped/Wsl-IpHandler/README.md

 - On-Demand: The adapter is created (if it is not present) or modified (if was created beforehand by Windows) to match the required network configuration when the user runs `wsl` command through Powershell session.

 - On-Logon: The adapter is created by a Scheduled Task that runs on user logon.
-This way the user does no have to use Powershell to ensure WSL adapter's network configuration matches required.
+This way the user does not have to use Powershell (interactively) to ensure WSL adapter's network configuration matches required.

 The following sections describe which files are modified (outside of module's directory) on Windows host and WSL instance(s).